praneeth-rdy/ubuntu-info/nodejs/react/single-page-apps/readme.txt

 So to do this:
-1) Added the 404.html to the public folder of the app
+1) Add the 404.html to the public folder of the app
 2) Edit the index.html and add the required script

 And....Boom!!!!